troglobit/libuev/API.md

 ------------

-The C API to [libuEv][], listed in `uev/uev.h`, handles three different types of events: I/O (files, sockets, message queues, etc.), timers, and signals.
+The C API to [libuEv][], listed in `uev/uev.h`, handles three different types of events: I/O (pipes, sockets, message queues, etc.), timers, and signals.
 The [Summary](#summary) details a slight caveat on signals.

+Notice the *lack of support for regular files* and directories.
+This is a limitation of the underlying Linux `epoll` interface which will return `EPERM` for regular files.
+Except for the special case when `stdin` is redirected from the command line.
+See `examples/redirect.c` for more on this particular case.

 Timers can be either relative, timeout in milliseconds, or absolute with a time given in `time_t`, see `mktime()` et al.  Absolute timers are